 - Vectors and points in 2D

-- ► Transformations rotation, translation, scale, etc.
+- Transformations rotation, translation, scale, etc.

 - Homogeneous co-ordinates

 - Combining transformations

 - Inverse transformations

-- (If there's time) deriving the rotation formula
+- Directions and 'Points at Infinity'

 Vectors and Points in 2D

 - A useful representation of the point (x, y) is the vector $\begin{vmatrix} x \\ y \end{vmatrix}$ - Lines, polygons, etc. can then be represented as collections of vectors - This can also be interpreted as the vector from the origin to the point